StefanoFochesatto/VI-AMR/README.md

 # VI-AMR

 This repository contains algorithms for adaptive mesh refinement with a goal of targeting refinement to the free boundary.
-These codes support the research presented in my thesis.

-There are two methods, called Unstructured Dilation Operator (UDO) and Varable Coefficient Elliptic Smoothing (VCES).
-These are element marking methods of the class `VIAMR`, which is implemented in `viamr/viamr.py`.
+There are two element marking methods, Unstructured Dilation Operator (UDO) and Varable Coefficient Elliptic Smoothing (VCES).
+These are methods of the class `VIAMR`, which is implemented in `viamr/viamr.py`.

+These codes support S. Fochesatto (2024). _Adaptive mesh refinement for variational inequalities_, Master of Science project, UAF, and a paper in progress.

 ## Dependencies

-To get started, install firedrake along with the netgen/ngsolve integration.
-Follow the instructions at [Firedrake download page](https://www.firedrakeproject.org/firedrake/download.html).
+To get started, install firedrake with the [netgen/ngsolve](https://ngsolve.org/) integration.
+To do this install, follow the instructions at [Firedrake download page](https://www.firedrakeproject.org/firedrake/download.html).
+Run the `firedrake-install` script with the `--netgen` flag:

-On an new firedrake install, netgen/ngsolve integration is added by running the firedrake-install script with the `--netgen` flag.

 ```
 python3 firedrake-install --netgen
 ```

-An existing firedrake install can be updated to include netgen/ngsolve integration by
+For an existing firedrake install, make sure that the firedrake virtual environment is active, and then use the `firedrake-update` script from `firedrake/bin/` to add netgen/ngsolve integration:
 ```
-(firedrake) python3 firedrake-update --netgen
+python3 firedrake-update --netgen
 ```

-from running the firedrake-update script in `firedrake/bin/`.
-Make sure the firedrake virtual environment is active before doing so.

-## Installation
+## Installation of VI-AMR

-### development
+### development install

 Install editable with pip: